Torus orbit closures in the flag variety: Generic torus orbit closures in Richardson varieties

 Now we introduce the left tree and the right tree of a triangulation $\mathscr{T}$ of $\polygon{n+2}$ using the corresponding full binary tree $\mathcal{C}_\mathscr{T}$.
 The \textit{left tree} $\lT$ (resp., \textit{right tree} $\rT$) consists of the sides in $\mathscr{T}$ intersecting with an edge of $\mathcal{C}_\mathscr{T}$ connecting a vertex and its left child (resp., right child).
-See Figure~\ref{fig_atom_and_coatom_together}.
+See Figure~\ref{fig_atom_and_coatom_together}. \lee{The graphs $\lT$ and $\rT$ are indeed \emph{trees} as shown in~\cite[Lemma~4.4]{LMP_Catalan}.}